Oserhir/personal-blog-using-Node.js/README.md

 # My Blog Software Requirements

 ## Goals
-1. Create a blog to be able to share and stories and knowledge with others
+Create a blog to be able to share and stories and knowledge with others

 ## User Stories

-As a User , I want Goal so that some reason

 * As a viewer I want to see the list of blog post so that I can see the blog and topics for me to choose
 * As a viewer I want to view an individual blog post so that I can read all of it’s content